Bamberg

 St. Elisabeth im Sand | Photos & History

-Lüpertz Glass Windows and Art in the Church Space
+Markus Lüpertz and the Stained Glass Windows: Art in the Light of the Church Space

 Sources: